energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     > Public Cross-vendor/network/manufacturer Marketplace (CVM): IOT devices publish their data (anonymously) for the benefit of all to analyze and learn from.
 The Data from multiple vendors, networks and devices could be aggregated, normalized, and cross-analyzied for pattern development and learning.
 In this case, for example, data from Vendor X cars, Vendor Y smart meters, and Vendor Z phone IOT devices would be availabe for cross analysis.
 Benefits of learning and pattern recognition would be available to all who contributed the data.

 EWAI would funnel, prepare (normalize), and aggregate PTD for OCEAN marketplace consumptiom (i.e. data funnel) and analytics/learning.
 Devices would identify via ENS and be anonymized as necessary (different requirements for CVM and SVM).
+This prototype will focus on a SVM implementation but the real benefit of OCEAN powered AI learning would be realized when able to look at cross vendor patterns (and cross device, cross network, etc), using anonymous data sets, so vendors could learn from others in system aggregate consumption analysis.

+IOT-X Data

+    - It should be possible in later iterations of this system to add/merge data external to the acdtual IOT devices themselves (IOT-X) into the system for correlation and analsis.
+For example, add tire make and model into EV IOT PTD data in a correlated fashion.
+Such IOT-X data might enable learning about patterns and trends which go beyond pure PTD input data, to achieve broader leaerning and carbon cleansing. (e.g. the effect of specific tire brands, treads, etc on energy consumption).
+This would open up the data marketplace to be of interest to many more vendors than just IOT manufacturers.

 I envision a hierarchy of devices (I've set this up using ENS, but that would be optional):

 ![EWAI Device Hierarchy](https://adivate.net/doc/ewai/EWAI-DeviceDiagram.jpeg)